gunterze/dcm4chee-arc/INSTALL.md

         > cd  $JBOSS_HOME
         > unzip $DCM4CHEE_ARC/jboss-module/dcm4che-jboss-modules-3.0.0.zip

-4. Install QueryDSL 2.8.1 libraries as JBoss AS module:
+4. Install JAI Image IO 1.2 libraries as JBoss AS module (needed for compression/decompression, does not work on Windows 64 bit and Mac OS X caused by missing native components for these platforms):

         > cd  $JBOSS_HOME
+        > unzip $DCM4CHEE_ARC/jboss-module/jai-imageio-jboss-modules-1.2-pre-dr-b04.zip

+5. Install QueryDSL 2.8.1 libraries as JBoss AS module:

+        > cd  $JBOSS_HOME
         > unzip $DCM4CHEE_ARC/jboss-module/querydsl-jboss-modules-2.8.1.zip

-5. Install JDBC Driver.
+6. Install JDBC Driver.
 DCM4CHEE Archive 4.x binary distributions do not include a JDBC driver for the database for license issues.
 You may download it from:
     -   [MySQL](http://www.mysql.com/products/connector/)
     -   [PostgreSQL]( http://jdbc.postgresql.org/)